 If you are using Linchpin Enterprise News as a standalone product, not combined with other Linchpin apps and especially the Linchpin Manager, you'll find only one single input field there.
 Select one or severals spaces you want to everybody's subscriptions, click on save and you're done.

 In our example on the left we selected "Corporate News" as the obligatory subscription space.
 Please note that you can only assign spaces and their respective news.
 As of today, it's not possible to subscribe to anything else.

 Different obligatory or default subscriptions for different users: personalization

 This functionality is available as soon as you have installed the additional Linchpin Manager app with a valid license.

-If your are running Linchpin Enterprise News together with the Linchpin Manager app (and valid licenses, of course), you can personalize the obligatory subscriptions based on users' profiles.
+If you are running Linchpin Enterprise News together with the Linchpin Manager app (and valid licenses, of course), you can personalize the obligatory or default subscriptions based on users' profiles.